 If the Client does not pay the Fees on or before the due date, Convert Digital shall be entitled to receive interest on overdue payments of 1% per month and shall be entitled to withhold delivery or part thereof of Services yet to be provided.

-• The Intellectual Property Rights in the Services and each Deliverable are, and shall remain the property of Convert Digital (or in the case of any Third Party Product, the relevant Third Party Product provider), and Convert Digital reserves the right to grant a licence to use each Deliverable to any other party or parties.
+a) The Intellectual Property Rights in the Services and each Deliverable are, and shall remain the property of Convert Digital (or in the case of any Third Party Product, the relevant Third Party Product provider), and Convert Digital reserves the right to grant a licence to use each Deliverable to any other party or parties.

-• The Client shall use reasonable endeavours to prevent any infringement of Convert Digital’ Intellectual Property Rights in each Deliverable and shall promptly report to Convert Digital any such infringement that comes to its attention.
+c) The Client shall use reasonable endeavours to prevent any infringement of Convert Digital’s Intellectual Property Rights in each Deliverable and shall promptly report to Convert Digital any such infringement that comes to its attention.

 For so long as the Client is not in breach of these Terms, Convert Digital grants to the Client a perpetual (subject to any limits set out in a Proposal), non-exclusive, royalty-free (subject to payment of the Fees), non-transferable right to use the Deliverables and the Documentation to the extent necessary to obtain the full benefit of the Services.

-• it owns, or holds any necessary license of, all Intellectual Property Rights in the Services and the Deliverables (other than Third Party Products) (Convert IP); and
+i) it owns, or holds any necessary license of, all Intellectual Property Rights in the Services and the Deliverables (other than Third Party Products) (Convert IP); and

-ii) in utilising the Services and the Deliverables, the Client will not infringe, violate or otherwise conflict with any Intellectual Property Rights owned by a third party.
+ii) in utilising the Convert IP, the Client will not infringe, violate or otherwise conflict with any Intellectual Property Rights owned by a third party.

-• Convert Digital indemnifies the Client from and against any liability arising out of any claim by a third party that Convert Digital and any of its Services or the Deliverables violates or infringes any Intellectual Property Rights owned by a third party.
+Convert Digital indemnifies the Client from and against any liability arising out of any claim by a third party that the Convert IP violates or infringes any Intellectual Property Rights owned by a third party.